DIAGNijmegen/rse-gcapi/docs/usage/reader_study/create_display_sets.md

 print("Uploaded cases and created display sets: " + display_sets)
 ```

+!!! warning "Upload limits"
+    The number of yet unprocessed uploads have limits.
+For large processing batches these exceptions will need to be handled.
+One way is [using a retry strategy](../../usage/retries/handling_limits.md).

 ## Setting title and order

 Titles and order can easiest be set by [updating the display sets](../reader_study/update_display_sets.md#update-the-content-of-display-sets).